GotWoods/Setame/Readme.md

 - Rename Environment (will cascade to all children apps?)
 - Duplicate Prevention (in progress)
 - History (in progress)
-- Copy Environment Set
+- Copy Environment Set?
-- Versioning
+- Versioning (in progress)

 Applications
 - Detach from Environment Set
 - Add custom environment above environment set
 - Applied Config
 - Duplicate Prevention (in progress)
 - History (in progress)
 - Copy Application
 - Host Based or Percentage Based Config.
 A certain percentage of clients can get a specific setting (this could be used for A/B testing)
-- Versioning
+- Versioning (in progress)

 Users
 - All of it